 Children will often revert back to ‘baby talk’ because it’s comfortable and familiar.
 They may feel that learning all these foreign new words simply takes too long when they have their own language that you’ve learned over time that will get their point across just as well.
 Sometimes, using this baby talk back to them will show them how silly it sounds.
 This was the case with Cheryl’s son.
 “I’d baby talk with him, and he said I sounded silly.
 I think it helped him.”

-Denise DiBuo, a 26 year old stay at home mother from Etobicoke, Ontario adds, “I would tell them ‘I don’t understand what you’re saying.
-Please use your grown up word.
+Denise DiBuo, a 26-year-old stay at home mother from Etobicoke, Ontario adds, “I would tell them ‘I don’t understand what you’re saying.
+Please use your grown-up word.'
 I find that when they want to tell you something and if you won’t answer them or pay attention when they’re using their baby word then they are always willing to use the proper way of pronouncing words.”

-Maybe it’s the repetitions and rhyming, but songs are useful tools to helping a child expand their vocabulary.
+Maybe it’s the repetitions and rhyming, but songs are useful tools for helping a child expand their vocabulary.
 For Denise, this was an effective method for her children.
 “They seem to remember more by using the word in a song.”
 Have fun with it by making up your own words to familiar melodies.
 If you have a recorder, you can tape your child singing along with you and give him a chance to make up his own verses.

 The ‘What’s This?’
 Game

-Alison Brown, a 26 year old court reporter from Fayette, MO used the world both inside and outside to help her son learn the proper names for things.
+Alison Brown, a 26-year-old court reporter from Fayette, MO used the world both inside and outside to help her son learn the proper names for things.
 “When we would look at books, either I would name something and ask him to point to it or I would point and ask him to name.
 We did the same thing out at the store or other places we went.”

 Word Of The Day

 Pick a word of the day and explain what it means.
 Encourage your child to use that word as many as possible correctly.
-You could make a game of it and set a limit like through out the day he must use the word five times the right way and he’ll get a treat like a sticker.
+You could make a game of it and set a limit like throughout the day: he must use the word five times the right way and he’ll get a treat like a sticker.
 Pick a new word every day and at the end of the week, if he’s used his words correctly, take him out for ice cream or another special treat.